-John G. Groppo Scholarship for the Deaf and Hearing Impaired is awarded annually to a deserving deaf or hard of hearing student or a student enrolled in the Interpreter Preparation Program who is continuing his or her enrollment at NCCC.
+John G. Groppo Scholarship is awarded to a continuing deaf or hard of hearing or an Interpreter Preparation student.

-Lucy B. LaMere Memorial Scholarship is awarded to a continuing, returning or graduating student enrolled in the Medical Assisting associate degree program at NCCC.
+Lucy B. LaMere Memorial Scholarship is awarded to a Medical Assisting (A.S.) student.

-Lions Club Zones Scholarships are awarded annually to students who demonstrate active involvement in activities which provide and promote service to others in the spirit of the Lions' Motto "We Serve."
+Lions Club Zones Scholarships are awarded to students who demonstrate active involvement in activities which provide and promote service to others in the spirit of the Lions' Motto "We Serve."
 Preference is given to students pursuing a course of studies related to the Humanities.

-Dr. Elaine Stewart McKirdy Scholarship is awarded annually to a full or part-time student who is enrolled in the Early Childhood Education program at NCCC.
-A minimum cumulative grade point average of 2.50 or higher and demonstrated financial need are required in order to be considered for this scholarship.
+Dr. Elaine Stewart McKirdy Scholarship is awarded to a full or part-time student who is enrolled in the Early Childhood Education program.
+A minimum cumulative GPA of 2.50 and demonstrated financial need are required.